bendrucker/creditcards/README.md

 * `card`
 * `cvc`
 * `expiration`
+* `withTypes` (constructs a new copy of the module with custom types)

-You can also require modules individually if you wish to pass in custom types. `card` and `cvc` each export a function that accepts an array of card types [(see `creditcards-types`)](https://github.com/bendrucker/creditcards-types). `expiration` returns an object.
+You can also require modules individually.
+This is particularly useful if you wish to pass in custom types. `card` and `cvc` each export a function that accepts an array of card types [(see `creditcards-types`)](https://github.com/bendrucker/creditcards-types). `expiration` returns an object.

 ```js
 var Card = require('creditcards/card')